INTRODUCTION TO THE TERMS AND CONDITIONS

 We draw your attention to the following salient matters included in the Terms and Conditions:

-- Interest is charged on overdue accounts;
+- Interest is charged on overdue accounts (trade customers only);

 - Product defects should be reported in writing within 5 business days following delivery and evidenced photographically;